iterative/ldb-resources/documentation/Command-summary.md

 # PULL [object-id(s)]

 `PULL` changes annotation versions for indicated object(s) in workspace to latest known to LDB.
 If no `object-id(s)` specified, command will apply to all objects in a workspace.
+Pull action applied to objects not in the current workspace are ignored.

 # EVAL
 ```